Four-manifolds, geometries and knots: Complex surfaces and related structures

 All rational, ruled and hyperelliptic surfaces are projective algebraic surfaces, as are all surfaces with $\kappa=2$.
 Complex tori and surfaces with geometry $\mathbb{H}^2\times\mathbb{E}^2$ are diffeomorphic to projective algebraic surfaces.
 Hopf, Inoue and Kodaira surfaces and surfaces with geometry $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$ all have $\beta_1$ odd, and so are not K\"ahler, let alone projective algebraic.

 An {\it almost complex structure} on a smooth $2n$-manifold $M$ is a reduction of the structure group of its tangent bundle to $GL(n,\mathbb{C})<GL^+(2n,\mathbb{R})$.
 Such a structure determines an orientation on $M$.
 If $M$ is a closed oriented 4-manifold and $c\in H^2(M;\mathbb{Z})$ then there is an almost complex structure on $M$ with first Chern class $c$ and inducing the given orientation if and only if $c\equiv w_2(M)$ {\it mod} $(2)$ and $c^2\cap[M]=3\sigma(M)+2\chi(M)$, by a theorem of Wu.
-(See the Appendix to Chapter I of [GS] for a recent account.)
+(See \cite[Chapter 1.
+Appendix]{[GS]} for a recent account.)

 A {\it symplectic structure} on a closed smooth manifold $M$ is a closed nondegenerate 2-form $\omega$.
 Nondegenerate means that for all $x\in M$ and all $u\in T_xM$ there is a $v\in T_xM$ such that $\omega(u,v)\not=0$.
 Manifolds admitting symplectic structures are even-dimensional and orientable.
 A condition equivalent to nondegeneracy is that the $n$-fold wedge $\omega^{\wedge n}$ is nowhere 0, where $2n$ is the dimension of $M$.
 The $n^{th}$ cup power of the corresponding cohomology class $[\omega]$ is then a nonzero element of $H^{2n}(M;\mathbb{R})$.
 Any two of a riemannian metric, a symplectic structure and an almost complex structure together determine a third, if the given two are compatible.
 In dimension 4, this is essentially equivalent to the fact that $SO(4)\cap Sp(4)=SO(4)\cap GL(2,\mathbb{C})=Sp(4)\cap GL(2,\mathbb{C})=U(2)$, as subgroups of $GL(4,\mathbb{R})$.
-(See [GS] for a discussion of relations between these structures.)
+(See \cite{[GS]} for a discussion of relations between these structures.)
 In particular, K\"ahler surfaces have natural symplectic structures, and symplectic 4-manifolds admit compatible almost complex tangential structures.
-However orientable $\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds which fibre over $T$ are symplectic [Ge92] but have no complex structure (by the classification of surfaces) and Hopf surfaces are complex manifolds with no symplectic structure (since $\beta_2=0$).
+However orientable $\mathbb{S}ol^3\times\mathbb{E}^1$-manifolds which fibre over $T$ are symplectic \cite{[Ge92]} but have no complex structure (by the classification of surfaces) and Hopf surfaces are complex manifolds with no symplectic structure (since $\beta_2=0$).